Taking a Bar Exam at the Age of 64: Losing My Mind and Winning

-I am a lawyer coach who specializes in helping professionals deal with attorney fatigue, lawyer burnout and lawyer depression.
+I am a lawyer coach who specializes in helping law professionals deal with fatigue, burnout and depression to become more resilient attorneys.

 It is rare in life when we are afforded the opportunity to repeat the events of our youth.
 In accordance with my parents’ wishes I took the North Carolina State Bar exam in 1978 and became the third generation of Robinsons to enter the grand and exalted career of practicing law.
 I was not the last, I had two brothers who also became lawyers soon after.
 My grandfather was a judge in eastern North Carolina during the depression.
 My father was a nationally known trial lawyer and a trustee on the Board of Trustees of the United States Military Academy for many years.